The Dark Side of Gravity: B=-A, the Cosmological Field

+As long as both remain hot, the conjugate worlds have simple evolution laws in the particular ranges $a(t)<<1,a(t)>>1$.
+Indeed, the scale factor evolution is then driven by the following differential equations:

+If one or both are evolving in a cold era, there is a dominant source term determined by the content of the side with greater scale factor.
+The differential equations read:

-Of course we can check that $t \to -t$ implies $1/t^2 \to t^2$ but also $e^t\to e^{-t}$ thus $A\to 1/A, B\to 1/B$ when t reverses for all our solutions Remarkably, we have $A^{-1}(-t)=A(t)$.
+Of course we can check that $t \to -t$ implies $1/t^2 \to t^2$, $1/t \to t$ but also $e^t\to e^{-t}$ thus $A\to 1/A, B\to 1/B$ when t reverses for all our solutions i.e. remarkably, we have $A^{-1}(-t)=A(t)$.
 The conjugate background is therefore obtained by time reversal.
-Two opposite time parameters joined each over at the conjugate sides t=0.
+Two opposite times joined each over at t=0.
+The existence of a time reversal conjugate universe was also suggested a long time ago in Ref.~\refcite{Sak}.
 But here time reversal does not mean going backward in time anymore.
-As shown in the first picture, reversing time twice can never make you reappear in the past in a given side of the universe.
-Not only our universe can be accelerated thanks to the $1/t^2$ solution (which translates into a $t^2$ evolution in standard comoving coordinates) without any need for a cosmological constant or dark energy component but it is flat without inflation and gets rid of the big-bang singularity at t=0.
-The $1/t$ and $t$ radiative eras solutions respectively translate into $e^{t}$ and $t^{1/2}$ evolutions in standard comoving coordinates.
+As shown in Figure 2, reversing time twice can never make you reappear in the past in a given side of the universe.
+Not only our universe can be accelerated thanks to the $1/t^2$ solution (which translates into a $t^2$ evolution in standard comoving coordinates) without any need for a cosmological constant or dark energy component, not only can it also decelerate in a standard model (with no cosmological constant) way thanks to the $t^2$ solution (which translates into a $t^{2/3}$ regime in standard comoving coordinates) but it is flat without inflation and gets rid of the big-bang singularity at t=0.
+The $1/t$ and $t$ radiative eras solutions respectively translate into $e^{t}$ and $t^{1/2}$ evolutions in standard comoving coordinates while the exponential solution near t=0 translates into a "freely coasting" one, $a(t)\propto t$.
+Strangely enough, cosmic data seem to favour a global transition as shown in Figure 3 (red square) to the new solid line evolution with reversed time arrow while the Pioneer anomaly suggests a recent local transition to the dashed line evolution (Figure 3).
+Indeed, if the two sides exchanged their scale factor regimes at the standard time $t_0$ of the so called "turn around redshift", so that on our side the cosmological field switched from $a^2(t)$ to $\frac{a^4(t_0)}{a^2(t)}$ then, provided the arrow of time also reversed (that it started to flow backward is mandatory otherwise we would have measured contraction instead of expansion!!), we have in standard cosmological time coordinate the succession of two expanding regimes: $t^{2/3}$ then $t^2$ and this would perfectly mimick the LCDM story.
+This surprising scenario, even in the DG framework, requires very strong evidences for us to admit it, but since many cosmologists believe that the evidence for LCDM is already compelling, let's keep open minded...
+By the way, figure 3 also opens the way to conceive a cyclic evolution of our universe.

+We can also notice that the coordinate system where $\eta_{\mu\nu}=diag(-1,+1,+1,+1)$ defines two fundamental scales or constants of nature.
+The first one is the speed of light c=1 in this system.
+On the second one, $a(t=0)=1$, depends the speed of the absolute time marked by clocks of the background metric.
+Considered as fundamental constants both are for the time being arbitrary but measurable.